-Many Kiwi households have an LPG cylinder at their home – afterall, is there anything better than a great Kiwi BBQ?
-Here’s some usefull information and tips to help you store your cylinder safely.
+Many Kiwi households have an LPG cylinder at their home - after all, is there anything better than a great Kiwi BBQ?
+Here's some useful information and tips to help you store your cylinder safely.

 Store it safely

 When storing your LPG cylinder, keep the cylinder upright.
-This will ensure that the safety valve remains in contact with the vapour space and not with the gas itself.
-Avoid storing it near excessive heat and fire sources, and make sure that the cylinder is in an area with good ventilation.
-A cool room with plenty of space around the cylinder is ideal.
+Avoid storing it anywhere warm or near fire sources, and make sure that the cylinder is in an area with good ventilation, ideally outside, but a cool room with plenty of space around the cylinder works too.